chuchuroth/Huawei/chatGPT.md

----

-Perfect 👍 — you already have a **rich set of points** that together form a compelling “story.”
-The challenge is to **connect the dots** so it flows like a natural, spoken self-introduction in an interview, while still touching on *all* your key messages: background, professional skills, entrepreneurial journey, Sino-German “bridge-builder,” technology scouting, trend analysis, geopolitical awareness, AI, and even German business etiquette/Wall Street perspective.

-Here’s a **coherent, interview-ready narrative** in a **spoken-language style** (not overly written), integrating everything you listed:

----

-**Interview Self-Introduction (Full Story)**

-Good morning, and thank you very much for this opportunity.
-My name is Chuchu Xu.
-I’m an MSc Mechatronics graduate from the Karlsruhe Institute of Technology, and I’ve lived and worked in Germany for more than eight years.
-As of 2025, I’ve also become a German citizen, so I feel deeply rooted in Europe both personally and professionally.

-My career has always been at the intersection of German engineering precision and Chinese innovation speed.
-I like to describe myself as a *bridge-builder*—someone who can connect Europe’s vibrant tech ecosystem with Chinese or global R&D organizations.
-This comes from my background: I’ve worked in Sino-German joint ventures like FAWAY-HELLA, FLEX-Elektrowerkzeuge, and BHsense, where I often acted as both a cultural and technical translator.
-For example, at Hella I aligned German ISO 26262 standards with Chinese production requirements for the Audi A6 headlamp project.
-At FLEX, which is part of a Chinese group, I optimized DV/PV testing and even introduced AI-assisted validation, which cut failure rates by 15%.

-Alongside my corporate roles, I also co-founded a small start-up in Backnang.
-We focused on circuit board design, EMI testing, and developed prototypes such as an automated greenhouse and a camshaft test bench.
-It wasn’t a big commercial success, but it was a great learning journey that gave me valuable experience in taking full ownership of projects, managing resources, and building solutions from concept to prototype.
-It also showed me clearly that I thrive most in structured environments with strong resources, professional teams, and long-term product goals—which is why I’m eager to join an innovative and established company like Huawei.

-Another strength I bring is **technology scouting and network building**.
-Over the past years, I’ve built a network of more than 50 contacts in Germany—professors at KIT, engineers at Bosch and Siemens affiliates, and founders of Stuttgart-based startups.
-I use a multi-channel approach: online platforms like Crunchbase, offline engagement at fairs like IAA Mobility and VDI congresses, and of course my alumni network for warm introductions.
-A concrete example: at FLEX, I connected our R&D team with a Stuttgart sensor startup, which led to a pilot project that boosted our testing efficiency by 20%.
-I organized management visits, handled IP discussions, and structured the collaboration.
-I also like to attend tech talks—sometimes a CEO’s talk tells you more about a company’s direction than any PowerPoint or business chart.

-I also have a passion for **trend analysis and feasibility “reality checks.”** Just as Wall Street analysts do due diligence on investments, I try to do technical and strategic due diligence on new technologies.
-At Poppe Mechatronik, I was tracking the EU Battery Regulation and noticed a trend in using AI for validation.
-I ran a feasibility study in MATLAB and Python that showed a potential 15% reduction in failure rates, which directly influenced our roadmap.
-At FLEX, I did something similar for sensor longevity testing, which helped shape a three-year plan.
-I see this skill as directly relevant to technology planning at Huawei—because it’s not just about spotting exciting technologies, it’s about asking: are they feasible, scalable, and compliant?
-My criteria for evaluating a company’s growth potential are: technology, data, and innovation.

-Of course, feasibility is not only technical.
-It’s also geopolitical.
-And I understand Huawei’s position very well.
-It is both a national champion driving Chinese tech self-reliance and a company under intense Western scrutiny.
-I’ve personally experienced political barriers: earlier this year, I passed the interview and was offered a position at Esslingen University’s regelungtechnik lab, but due to Germany’s export control policy linked to my undergraduate university, they retrieve the offer.
-Which is actually against the german law of anti-discrimination.
-That decision was purely political, not about my competence, but it gave me first-hand awareness of how non-technical risks can affect careers and companies.
-That perspective allows me to anticipate issues like export controls, GDPR changes for connected cars, or certification delays, and propose strategies to navigate them.

-I should also mention communication.
-I see one of my strengths as **structural communication and information integration**.
-I use AI tools to help me summarize, structure, and integrate information across projects, and I strongly prefer employers who embrace AI in their business processes.
-For me, Huawei’s commitment to AI, HarmonyOS, and smart mobility is a big motivation to join.

-Finally, I’m someone who understands both the German way of doing business—structured, punctual, direct, formal—and the Chinese pace of innovation.
-I believe this dual perspective is essential for a company like Huawei to succeed in Europe.

-In summary: I bring deep German roots, a trilingual profile, proven experience in Sino-German collaborations, an entrepreneurial mindset, and strong skills in technology scouting, trend analysis, and communication.
-I’m confident I can contribute to Huawei’s Automotive Engineering Lab by scouting high-potential technologies, conducting reality checks, and building the right partnerships to strengthen Huawei’s position in Europe’s automotive ICT ecosystem.

----

 👉 This version ties your **personal story + career narrative + technical skills + entrepreneurial journey + geopolitical awareness + AI enthusiasm** into a **single coherent story**, while keeping it in **spoken-language style** for an interview.